 The court next addressed the relevant law:

-This opinion makes it clear that where someone’s usual abode or residence is, should be construed broadly and, if you live in a particular location with your wife and send your children to the local schools, then that place is considered your home.
+This opinion makes it clear that where someone’s usual abode or residence is should be construed broadly.

 How LLS Can Help